A-Waterhouse/GDPR/readme.md

 There are also detailed log messages which can be viewed on the AWS website, at the top of the console use the search tool for the word `cloudwatch`, select it and then click log groups on the left, once here you will see a log group named `/aws/lambda/my_lambda_function` click on that and then in there you will see a date stamped log file which can be viewed within the browser if you so wish.

-This might be useful for trouble shooting as a common error could be that the PII field doesn't exist, if so double check the .csv, .json and the PII fields (remembering that they are case sensitive).
+This might be useful for trouble shooting as a common error could be that the PII field doesn't exist or has been spelt incorrectly, if so double check the .csv, .json and the PII fields (remembering that they are case sensitive).

 ----------------------------------------------------------------